Harvey woman who disappeared on walk in Midlothian forest preserve was strangled, autopsy finds

 Ceja Ramirez, of Harvey, was last seen Monday afternoon.
 She'd been walking with her mother in the Midlothian Meadows forest preserve, but decided to separate and said she'd meet her later at the car.
 The 22-year-old teaching aide never made it.

-"Your brother and your sister miss you, everybody, my mom my brother, everybody, we need her," one family member said.

-Police were called, and helicopters and dogs were dispatched to the 2-square-mile triangle.
+Police were called, and helicopters and dogs were dispatched to the 2-square-mile, triangle-shaped wooded area.
 They picked up Ceja Ramirez's scent at 151st and Pulaski and then her cellphone's last ping, which led investigators to an apartment building 2 miles away in Oak Forest.
 A police canvass found nothing.

-"Come back, we are here for you," her mother said, pleading for her safe return.
-"We want to take care of you, we want it to be good."

 As friends and family gathered Wednesday afternoon to search the woods, suddenly police asked everyone to leave.